japila-books/spark-sql-internals/docs/spark-sql-checkpointing.md

 Dataset checkpointing in Spark SQL uses checkpointing to truncate the lineage of the underlying RDD of a `Dataset` being checkpointed.
 ====

-Checkpointing can be eager or lazy per `eager` flag of <<spark-sql-Dataset-untyped-transformations.adoc#checkpoint, checkpoint>> operator. *Eager checkpointing* is the default checkpointing and happens immediately when requested. *Lazy checkpointing* does not and will only happen when an action is executed.
+Checkpointing can be eager or lazy per `eager` flag of <<spark-sql-Dataset-untyped-transformations.md#checkpoint, checkpoint>> operator. *Eager checkpointing* is the default checkpointing and happens immediately when requested. *Lazy checkpointing* does not and will only happen when an action is executed.

 [[checkpoint-directory]]
 Using Dataset checkpointing requires that you specify the *checkpoint directory*.
 The directory stores the checkpoint files for RDDs to be checkpointed.
 Use <<sparkcontext-setCheckpointDir, SparkContext.setCheckpointDir>> to set the path to a checkpoint directory.

-Checkpointing can be <<spark-sql-Dataset-untyped-transformations.adoc#localCheckpoint, local>> or <<spark-sql-Dataset-untyped-transformations.adoc#checkpoint, reliable>> which defines how reliable the <<checkpoint-directory, checkpoint directory>> is. *Local checkpointing* uses executor storage to write checkpoint files to and due to the executor lifecycle is considered unreliable. *Reliable checkpointing* uses a reliable data storage like Hadoop HDFS.
+Checkpointing can be <<spark-sql-Dataset-untyped-transformations.md#localCheckpoint, local>> or <<spark-sql-Dataset-untyped-transformations.md#checkpoint, reliable>> which defines how reliable the <<checkpoint-directory, checkpoint directory>> is. *Local checkpointing* uses executor storage to write checkpoint files to and due to the executor lifecycle is considered unreliable. *Reliable checkpointing* uses a reliable data storage like Hadoop HDFS.

 .Dataset Checkpointing Types
 [cols="1,^1,^2",options="header",width="100%"]